dta90d/dtarbitragec/README.md

 ## Getting started

-dtarbitragec is written for Linux in the first place, but if you wish to run it on other platforms you can.
+dtarbitragec is written for Linux in the first place, but if you wish to run it under other platforms you can.
 At your own risk!

 ### Requirements